2 Summary of Significant Accounting Policies

 2.7.7 INCOME TAX EXPENSES/INCOME

-Income taxes consist of current and deferred taxes and are recognized in the income statement unless they relate to items recognized directly in equity or other comprehensive income.
+Income taxes consist of current and deferred taxes and are recognized in the income statement unless they relate to items recognized directly in equity.

 Current taxes are the taxes expected to be payable on the year’s taxable income based on prevailing tax rates on the reporting date and any adjustments to taxes payable in previous years.

-The calculation of deferred taxes is based on the balance sheet liability method and results in temporary differences between the carrying amounts of assets and liabilities and the amounts used for taxation purposes.
+The calculation of deferred taxes is based on the balance sheet liability method that refers to the temporary differences between the carrying amounts of assets and liabilities and the amounts used for taxation purposes.
 The method of calculating deferred taxes depends on how the asset’s carrying amount is expected to be realized and how the liabilities will be repaid.
 The calculation is based on the prevailing tax rates or those adopted on the reporting date.

 Deferred tax assets and liabilities are offset when there is a legally enforceable right to offset current tax liabilities and assets and when they relate to income taxes imposed on the same taxable entity by the same tax authority or on different tax entities that intend to settle the balance of current tax assets and liabilities on a net basis or when the tax assets and liabilities are to be realized simultaneously.